Royuin/library/README.md

 - Add background image to header
 - Style read and remove buttons
 - Add more rustic colors to page so it is not all grey scale
+- Prevent user from putting a book with negative pages